ArPiRobot/arpirobot.github.io/docs/ref/baserobot.md

 - How old gamepad data is allowed to be (in milliseconds).
 Data older than this age will be discarded (this prevents scenarios where network slowdowns prevent the robot from being controllable).
 Defaults to 100.
 - How frequently action's periodic functions are run (in milliseconds).
 Defaults to 50.
 - Which IO provider is used when the program runs.
 An IO provider is an underlying library which allows using GPIO pins and communication busses.
 Which ones are available / used by default is platform specific.
 Setting this to an empty string will use the default provider for the platform.

+Any variables in `RobotProfile` must be modified *before* the `BaseRobot` instance is started.
+In a typical project, this means that variables must either be changed in the `main` source file (before it calls start on the `Robot` class instance) or they must be changed in the constructor of the `Robot` class (where `Robot` is the class derived from `BaseRobot`).